marcobevilacqua94/geodata-demo/README.md

 Step 2: download maven dependencies
 If you are using an IDE ex: Eclipse.
 You can click on the project -> update the project to download all the dependencies related to this project (pom.xml)

-Step 3: Put your host, username and password of couchbase in applicaiton.properties
+Step 3: Put your host, username and password of couchbase in application.properties

 Step 4: Run your backend project